Rural Health Research Gateway

 Date: 2006

-Multiple studies have demonstrated that rural residents, particularly those living far from urban areas, have high uninsured rates.
-However, even those with private health insurance coverage can be at risk of having high out-of-pocket health care costs.
-Understanding the degree to which rural residents are "underinsured" has important implications for rural health policy and practice.
+Studies have shown that rural residents have high uninsured rates.
+However, even those with private health insurance coverage can be at risk of having high out-of-pocket healthcare costs.
+Understanding the degree to which rural residents are underinsured has important implications for rural health policy and practice.